Bella-DeFinTech/uniswap-v3-simulator/README.md

 - this means your strategy will run through the Uniswap V3 implementation logic instead of just the high-level mathematic model.

-> **Maintain the identical tick-level percision of prices, fees, and positions of Uniswap V3**
+> **Maintain the identical tick-level precision of prices, fees, and positions of Uniswap V3**

 - this means the result of your backtesting is true to the real performance with the minimum margin of deviations.